p3lim/toc-interface-updater/README.md

 ## GitHub Action

-You can use this in a GitHub action workflow by referencing `p3lim/toc-interface-updater@v3`.
+You can use this in a GitHub workflow by referencing `p3lim/toc-interface-updater@v3`.

 Options:
 - `flavor` - sets the fallback game version for unsuffixed TOC files, see [flavor](#flavor) for valid options